 The Consequences of Criminalizing Marijuana

 The ACLU reports that more than half of all drug arrests were over marijuana (data from 2010).
 In 2013, data suggests that 88% of marijuana-specific drug arrests were low-level possession offenses.
 That’s a large number considering marijuana has already been legalized in some states, and came very close in Ohio.
-If you or someone you love was arrested for marijuana possession, sale, or a related offense, contact a Columbus drug crime attorney at The Koffel Law Firm to discuss your defense options.
+If you or someone you love was arrested for marijuana possession, sale, or a related offense, contact a Columbus drug crime attorney at Koffel Brininger Nesbitt to discuss your defense options.